Dev-Flush/FeaturesFlagPublic/README.md

 ### NPM Package

-First steps install the npm packafge from the link below in your app
+First steps install the npm package from the link below in your app

 Npm link for the package [FeatureFlags](https://www.npmjs.com/package/@shiv4nk4r/feature-flags).